Flexberry/flexberry.github.io/pages/products/flexberry-designer/about/fd_key-concepts.en.md

 ### non-Obvious restrictions of the object structure (what not to do)

-Notation `UML` describes the purpose of its elements, but does not declare the "correctness" of their use.
+Notation `UML` describes the purpose of their elements but not declared `правильность` their use.

 Therefore, we consider the main non-obvious restriction that is not described notation, cause difficulty in understanding, impossible in implementation, __to avoid__.